microsoft/AI-Robot-Challenge-Lab/README.md

 ### Run Robot Simulation

 Now the repository is downloaded and built we can launch the simulator.
-First enter into the intera-sdk command line.
+First enter into the intera SDK command line.
 To do that, type the following commands:

 ```
 cd ~/AI-Robot-Challenge-Lab